Skip to content

 Gaming or not, a VPN still needs to protect you.
 That means DNS leak protection, kill switches, and encrypted tunneling that doesn’t disrupt traffic.
 We tested each VPN with Wireshark and DNS leak tools while running game sessions, ensuring nothing slipped through the cracks.

-Your Steam Deck might look like a console, but it runs a full PC under the hood — and that opens up way more than just your game library.
+Your Steam Deck might look like a console, but it runs a full PC under the hood, and that opens up way more than just your game library.
 Pair it with the right VPN, and you’re unlocking more than content.
 You’re unlocking price cuts, exclusive releases, region-locked titles, and even a safer way to game online.
+Here’s why a VPN isn’t just a bonus, it’s a power-up.

 Steam Store Prices Vary by Region

-One of the lesser-known quirks of Steam is that game pricing isn’t global — it’s regional.
-That same title might cost $60 in the U.S., but only $30 in Argentina or Turkey.
-A VPN lets you safely view and purchase games from different regional stores by changing your IP to a different country.
-Want to learn more?
-We recommend reading our article that explains how to change your Steam region in just a few seconds.
+One of the lesser-known quirks of Steam is that game pricing is regional.
+That same title might cost $60 in the US, but only $30 in India or Kazakhstan.
+A VPN lets you view and purchase games from different regional stores by changing your IP to a different country.
+Learn how to change your Steam region in this guide.
+Valve’s terms prohibit frequent region switching without a local payment method, so while VPNs help access pricing info, don’t abuse it.
+For travel or long-term relocation, a VPN ensures your pricing matches where you are (or where you want to be).

 Unlock Region-Exclusive Games and DLC

-With a VPN, you can route your traffic through the UK, Japan, or the U.S. and access the full catalog Steam offers there.
-During our testing, we used NordVPN to grab a Japan-only release and launch it without issue, all from a Steam Deck set up in Europe.
+Some games aren’t available everywhere.
+Due to licensing restrictions, publishing deals, or political reasons, titles can be blocked in certain countries.
+That also applies to DLC and in-game content in free-to-play or MMO titles with different regional publishers.
+A VPN routes your traffic through the UK, Japan, or the U.S. and allows you to access the full catalog Steam offers there.
+During our testing, we used NordVPN to grab a Japan-only release and launch it from a Steam Deck VPN set up in Europe.

 Get Early Access to Global Game Launches